deewhyweb/coolstore-microservices/README.md

 ![CPU](./assets/images/cpu.png "CPU")

+#### Conclusion

+The microservices application deployment uses less memory than the monolith application deployment.
+This is more significant as the application is scaled to multiple instances and under load.

+The microservices application deployment uses significantly less CPU than the monolith application deployment.
+This is more significant as the application is scaled to multiple instances and under load.

 ### Transactions per second

 This chart shows the transactions per second when under load from JMeter test simulating 1000 users, 3 requests per session, 100 sessions.
 Total 300,000 RESTful calls.